Seeing pink? You’re not the only one.

 Image Credit: Tourism Western Australia

-Your Nearest G’day Park—Port Gregory Caravan Park
+Your Nearest G’day Parks—Port Gregory Caravan Park

 Lake Hillier

-Circled by eucalyptus trees, this lake offers a gorgeous contrast of pink and green.
+Circled by eucalyptus trees, this lake offers visitors a gorgeous contrast of bubblegum pink and green.
 Add in the white sand and ocean blue, and you’ve got a paint palette for the ages.
 This one is tricky to get to, located near Esperance, but you can take a scenic flight or boat tour.

-Your Nearest G’day Park—Esperance Bay Holiday Park
+Your Nearest G’day Parks—Esperance Bay Holiday Park

 Rottnest Island Salt Lakes